Polar degree and vanishing cycles

-where each of the two terms is itself a sum of numbers of local vanishing cycles, as defined in \S\ref{s:quantisation}.
-In order to define the local invariants which compose $\alpha (V,\cH)$ and $\beta (V,\cH)$, all of which depending on $\cH$, we need that this projective hyperplane $\cH$ is \emph{admissible} with respect to $V$.
-The set of \emph{admissible hyperplanes} (Definition \ref{d:admissible}) includes the generic hyperplane slices, as well as the non-generic hyperplanes considered by Huh in \cite{Huh}, see Remark \ref{c:Zar}.
-Admissible hyperplanes $\cH$ should have a finite number of isolated tangency points with $V$, in the stratified sense.
-Part of these may be \emph{special points}, which is a finite subset of $V$ (Definition \ref{d:special}) defined intrinsically, that extends to any $V$ the notion of ``isolated singularities'' from the case where $V$ has isolated singularities only.
-The admissibility condition has a second side (Definition \ref{d:admissible}(ii)) which can be interpreted topologically as the existence of a ``singular polar degree relative to $\cH$''.
-Our new type of Polar Curve Theorem \ref{t:mainpolar1} (which we call ``constrained'') insures that the hyperplanes passing through one single special point of $V$ are generically admissible.
+In order to define the local invariants which compose $\alpha (V,\cH)$ and $\beta (V,\cH)$, all of which depending on a projective hyperplane $\cH\subset \bP^{n}$, we need that this hyperplane $\cH$ is \emph{admissible} with respect to $V$.
+The set of \emph{admissible hyperplanes} (see Definition \ref{d:admissible}) includes both the set of generic hyperplane slices considered in \cite{DP} and the set of non-generic hyperplanes considered in \cite{Huh}, see Remark \ref{c:Zar}.
+Roughly, the admissible hyperplanes $\cH$ should have a finite number of isolated tangency points with $V$, in the stratified sense.
+Part of these may be \emph{special points}.
+The set of special points is a finite subset of $V$ (Definition \ref{d:special}) defined intrinsically, which extends naturally to any hypersurface $V$ the notion of ``isolated singularities'', and is defined in terms of local vanishing cycles.

+The admissibility condition has a second aspect (cf Definition \ref{d:admissible}(ii)) which may be interpreted topologically as the existence of a ``singular polar degree relative to $\cH$''.
+Our new type of Polar Curve Theorem \ref{t:mainpolar1} insures that the hyperplanes passing through a single special point of $V$ are generically admissible.

-Roughly speaking, the term $\alpha (V,\cH)$ depends on the isolated stratified singularities of the slice $V\cap \cH$, whereas $\beta (V,\cH)$ depends on the singularities of the polynomial $P_{\cH} := f_{|\bP^{n}\m \cH}$ outside $V$, namely the singularities of $P_{\cH}$ in $\bC^{n}:= \bP^{n}\m \cH$, and the singularities of $P_{\cH}$ ``at infinity''.
-All these singularities turn out to be isolated outside $V$ due to the admissibility conditions (Definition \ref{d:admissible}(i) and (ii)).
+Roughly speaking, the term $\alpha (V,\cH)$ collects the numbers of vanishing cycles of the isolated stratified singularities of the slice $V\cap \cH$, whereas $\beta (V,\cH)$ collects the numbers of the vanishing cycles of the singularities of the $n$-variables polynomial $P_{\cH} := f_{|\bP^{n}\m \cH}$ which are outside $V$, namely of the singularities of $P_{\cH}$ in $\bC^{n}\m V:= \bP^{n}\m (\cH\cup V)$, and of the singularities of $P_{\cH}$ ``at infinity'' outside $V$.
+All these singularities outside $V$ turn out to be isolated due to the admissibility conditions (cf Definition \ref{d:admissible}(i) and (ii)).

-The change of paradigm in this paper consists in regarding all these numbers as local vanishing cycles.
-A key role is played here by the theory of vanishing cycles of polynomial functions started more than 25 years ago, e.g. \cite{ST-singinf}, \cite{Ti-compo}, which abutted to its general setting coined in \cite{Ti-book} used here notably in the proof of Theorem \ref{p:F-concentration}.
+The change of paradigm in this paper consists in the presentation of the polar degree as the sum of quantifiers of local vanishing cycles.
+Therefore a key role is played here by the enhanced study of geometric vanishing cycles of polynomial functions done for the proof of Theorem \ref{p:F-concentration}.